Health care sharing ministry

-Health care sharing ministries (HCSM) are organizations in the United States in which health care costs are shared among members with common ethical or religious beliefs in a risk-pooling framework in some ways analogous to, but distinct from, health insurance.
+Health care sharing ministries or health cost sharing ministries (HCSMs) are organizations in the United States in which health care costs are shared among members with common ethical or religious beliefs in a risk-pooling framework in some ways analogous to, but distinct from, health insurance.

-Members of health care sharing ministries are exempt from the individual mandate requirement of the U.S. Patient Protection and Affordable Care Act of 2010 (the individual shared responsibility provision was repealed in December 2017, effective in 2019).
-This means members of health care sharing ministries were not required to have insurance as outlined in the individual mandate, which was later repealed.
+Members of health care sharing ministries were exempt from the individual mandate requirement of the U.S. Patient Protection and Affordable Care Act that required individuals to have insurance from 2010 until 2019 when the federal tax penalty for violating the individual mandate was dropped under the terms of the Tax Cuts and Jobs Act of 2017.

-Approximately 31 states have safe harbor laws distinguishing healthcare ministries from health insurance organizations.
-Some of the larger health care sharing ministries are Christian Healthcare Ministries (founded in 1981), Medi-Share, a program of Christian Care Ministry (1993), Samaritan Ministries (1994), Liberty HealthShare (1998, originally established by Mennonites), United Refuah HealthShare, MCS Medical Cost Sharing Altrua HealthShare, Freedom HealthShare, Unite Health Share Ministries, and Trinity HealthShare (1997).
+Tennessee has a law stating that health care sharing ministries are not subject to state regulatory requirements for insurance companies.

 History

 Predecessors to health care sharing ministries date back to at least the early 1900s.
 For many decades, "in Amish and Mennonite communities across the [US], people pooled their money to lighten the burden of debt for individuals during hard times."
 In the late 20th century, this broadened out to larger communities by larger cost-sharing ministries within the Christian community.

-Most health care sharing ministries are oriented toward practicing Christians and aligned with ideals or principles found in the Christian Bible, primarily translated to mean believers have a responsibility to assist in meeting each other's needs.
-Such ministries often cite a biblical verse in the book of Galatians, from the New Testament, as a mandate applicable to medical costs, specifically Verse 2 in Chapter 6, in which the Apostle Paul said "Bear one another's burdens, and thus fulfill the law of Christ."
-Some ministries view verses 44–45 in Chapter 2 of the Book of Acts, also from the New Testament, which states that early Christians "were together and had everything in common" and "gave to anyone as he had need," as the basis for their founding.

-Other health cost-sharing organizations are more secular.
-For example, Sedera Health asks their members to "live a healthy lifestyle" but does not explicitly emphasize any religious obligations.